CLI Conventions

 built-in defaults < --config (YAML) < CLI options

-• CLI options — explicit flags on the command line (e.g., --backend orb).
-Only explicitly supplied values override YAML; options left at their CLI default do not mask YAML values.
+Built-in defaults are in pdb2reaction/core/defaults.py.
+Only explicitly supplied CLI values override YAML; options left at their CLI default do not mask YAML values.
+Applies uniformly to all calc subcommands.
+Full schema: YAML Reference.

 See Also